Why Is My Border Terrier Aggressive?

 Border Terrier Adoption And Rescue

 In some cases, your local shelter may offer puppies for adoption.
-If they’re no longer available at your inspection, please return later.
+If they’re no longer available at your inspection, please return them later.

 One other advantage to adopting a rescue dog is that they try to make it possible for them to rehome them.
 Wouldn’t you consider bringing home dogs who have never bitten humans before?
 That’s what shelters are aiming for.